lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - **Gas Price**: The price paid to process a contract or transaction onto the Ethereum blockchain.
 - **Solidity**: The language used to program smart contracts for the Ethereum blockchain.
 - **web3.js**: A JavaScript API compatible with the Ethereum blockchain.
-- **MetaMask**: A browser plugin for Chrome and Firefox which allows you to browse Ðapps without running a full Etherium Node.
+- **MetaMask**: A browser plugin for Chrome and Firefox which allows you to browse Ðapps without running a full Ethereum Node.

 ---